camilagazolla/SEMIA_genome_analysis/index.md

 Can consume 🐡

-- File with containing the 16S rRNA gene sequences (.FASTA) extracted from genome assemblies (rna_from_genomic, on https://www.ncbi.nlm.nih.gov/assembly)
+- File with containing the 16S rRNA gene sequences extracted from genome assemblies (rna_from_genomic, on https://www.ncbi.nlm.nih.gov/assembly)

-- TAB-delimited data with strain names and NCBI genome assembly_accession (.txt)
+- TAB-delimited data with strain names and NCBI genome assembly_accession

 Can provide 🍣

-- Table with taxonomic assignments from order to genus (.tab)
+- Table with taxonomic assignments from order to genus

 On R: